Wells is the smallest city in the UK. Its status as a city dates from medieval times, and depends on its stunning cathedral complex.

 To women of a certain age, especially those in love with fantasy, she was an icon.
 There weren’t a great deal of notable female characters in the genre at the time, so Princess Leia in Star Wars was a revelation.
 She was determined, brave, funny and caring.
 An excellent shot, a true friend and a rebel leader even after her entire family and planetwere destroyed(.
 And she got Han Solo.
 No question, I wanted to be Leia.
 Many of the first stories I wrote included Princess Leia type heroines, fighting and shooting with the best of them.

 When I got older, I began to appreciate her for the woman she was too.
 A brilliant writer and script doctor, she was outspoken and bitingly funny.
 She discussed her addictions and mental illness without shame.
 Ultimately, she loved words – and that’s my kind of Princess.

 I did the traditional thing with falling in love with words, reading books and underlining lines I liked and words I didn’t know.
 It was something I always did.

-It helps that we’ve joined English Heritage as it’s not cheap to visit the stones.
-Understandable I suppose, given that it is one of the most famous sites on the planet and they have got a rather good visitors centre.
-Inside is a 360 display of the stones, plus an exhibition on their history and artefacts found at the site.
+It’s not cheap to visit the stones, which is understandable I suppose, given it’s one of the most famous sites on the planet.
+There’s a good visitors centre, with a 360 display of the stones to make up for the fact you can’t walk among them anymore.
+This centre also houses a history exhibition and artefacts found at the site.